b3nk4n/b3nk4n.github.io/_posts/2022-03-23-windows-app-dev-retro.md

 or last but not least spending quality time with my wife and friends.

 Anyways, a lot happened in the meantime.
 And I'm not talking about the pandemic or the war in Ukraine.
-I'm referring to much less import things such as the fact that [Microsoft ended support for Windows 10 Mobile](https://support.microsoft.com/en-us/windows/windows-10-mobile-end-of-support-faq-8c2dd1cf-a571-00f0-0881-bb83926d05c5) end of 2019.
+I'm referring to much less important things such as the fact that [Microsoft ended support for Windows 10 Mobile](https://support.microsoft.com/en-us/windows/windows-10-mobile-end-of-support-faq-8c2dd1cf-a571-00f0-0881-bb83926d05c5) end of 2019.
 And that was my main target platform as a developer back then.
 With the exception of [Action Note](https://www.microsoft.com/de-de/p/action-note/9nblggh6c03h?ocid=badge&rtc=1#activetab=pivot:overviewtab), Windows 8 and later Windows 10 was just secondary.